OfficeDev/office-js-docs-pr/docs/reference/manifest/progid.md

 ---
-title: ProgID element in the manifest file
+title: ProgId element in the manifest file
 description: ''
 ms.date: 05/03/2019
 localization_priority: Normal
 ---

-# ProgID element
+# ProgId element

 Specifies the programmatic identifier of the equivalent COM add-in for the task pane of your web add-in.